matthiasburger/IronSphere.Extensions/docs/types/ByteExtension_Max(Byte,Byte).md

 ```

-public static Byte Max(this Byte this, this Byte maximum)
+public static Byte Max(this Byte this, Byte maximum)
 ```